-Announcing the 2013 winner of the Christopher Brian Wolk Award for Excellence in Playwriting: Sheldon Bull for his script, Mallorca.
+Announcing the 2014 winner of the Christopher Brian Wolk Award for Excellence in Playwriting: Mike Bencivenga for his script, Summer on Fire.

 Christopher Brian Wolk was a talented and creative actor, musician, singer, writer and composer who died in an accident while visiting Glacier National Park, Montana.
 To honor his memory, Abingdon Theatre Company and the Wolk family have created the Christopher Brian Wolk Award for Excellence in Playwriting.

 Christopher worked extensively with Abingdon in both the workshop and the Mainstage Productions of Zona, the Ghost of Greenbrier, the staged reading of Floodwatch, and in-house readings of The Debating Society and The Weight of Breath.

 At other NYC theatres he appeared in Delicious Vaudeville, Girls We Have Known, The Drummer Must Die, and Poor Fellas, which has been published by Dramatists' Play Service and is dedicated to Chris's memory.
 He also developed his own work, Sons of Katherine, as well as numerous short films.
 A graduate of Marquette University, he interned at the Milwaukee Repertory Theatre performing in The Merchant of Venice and Sex, Death and Friday Night at Theatre X.

 In an ongoing effort to recognize excellence in playwriting, the award is presented annually to an American writer of a new, full-length play.
 The award is based upon the writer's demonstrated ability to reach a mature artistic vision.
 This is yet another way in which Abingdon supports theatrical work, while honoring the memory of a great actor and true friend.